-António Mexia, world president of EDP, in a letter sent to employees in October 2011
+António Mexia, CEO of EDP, in a letter sent to employees in October 2011

 Over the past few years, EDP has grown, evolved, and surpasses borders, while recovering its shareholder structure and gaining the robustness to respond to global challenges.
-With presences in Spain, France, Belgium, Romania, Poland, Italy, UK, China, Canada, USA, Brazil, and Mexico, the current geographic distribution of EDP Group extends across the entire globe.
+With presence in 19 countries, the current geographic distribution of EDP Group extends across the entire globe.